adanvillarreal/setl/README.md

  Input from console can be read with `read(varID, varID2, ...);`, where `varID` must be already declared.
 Only atomic datatypes can be read from console.

  ### Output
- Printing to console can be achieved with `print(expression, varID2,...);`, all data types except maps can be printed.
+ Printing to console can be achieved with `print(expression, varID2,...);`, all data types can be printed.

 ## Examples
 ### Fibonacci-primes